Posts tagged Australian mushrooms

 Yellow stain on edge of cap when first picked

 The partial veil on these mushrooms has a fluffy appearance that I believe can be called flocculose.
 The appearance of the partial veil at various stages is shown in the following set of images.
+The centre image shows both the partial veil and the remains of the universal veil.
+Together, these form the ‘double annulus’ that is a characteristic of this Section.

 Partial veil at various stages of growth